mzazon/awesome-cloud-projects/aws/database-performance-tuning-parameters/database-performance-tuning-parameters.md

     echo "✅ Advanced parameter tuning completed"
     ```

+    The advanced parameter settings optimize PostgreSQL for mixed workloads that combine transactional and analytical queries.
+The parallel processing configurations enable efficient utilization of multiple CPU cores for complex analytical operations, while the improved join planning parameters help the query optimizer handle complex multi-table queries more effectively.

 11. **Create Read Replica with Optimized Parameters**:

+    Read replicas provide horizontal scaling for read-heavy workloads while inheriting the same performance optimizations as the primary database.
+This step creates a read replica that benefits from all the parameter tuning efforts, enabling load distribution across multiple database instances.
+The replica uses the same parameter group to ensure consistent performance characteristics and monitoring capabilities, supporting read scaling strategies for high-traffic applications.

     ```bash
     # Create read replica with same parameter group for read scaling